 The specification itself is an evolution of familiar web standards, which come together to form three main ingredients, AMP HTML, AMP JS, and AMP Cache.

-AMP HTML is essentially a form of traditional HTML, and is indicated with (yes, that is a lightning bolt emoji — we’re not in Kansas anymore).
+AMP HTML is essentially a form of traditional HTML.
 There are a number of custom attributes to specify, a few troublesome tags that are banned outright, and a sizable collection of new elements that are available to provide pre-configured interactivity without impacting performance.
 In other news, styling is still accomplished with standard CSS.